Asset Publisher

 Length of Approval:

-Initial - 4 months for POMC, PCSK1, or LEPR deficiency; 12 months for BBS
+Initial - up to 4 months for POMC, PCSK1, or LEPR deficiency; up to12 months for BBS

 This pharmacy policy is not an authorization, certification, explanation of benefits or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All pharmacy policies are based on (i) information in FDA approved package inserts (and black box warning, alerts, or other information disseminated by the FDA as applicable); (ii) research of current medical and pharmacy literature; and/or (iii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.